Mihart-web/CARBONETTE/README.md

                                                on my Desktop, and the folder is called "carbonette" cd ~/carbonette For Linux/macOS

-uvicorn main:app --reload --port 8001  <------- this is the command you put in your Python prompt
-                                                to start the FastAPI server
+uvicorn main:app --reload --port 8001  <------- this is the command you put in your Python prompt to start the FastAPI

+### Please note that if main.py is inside engine folder,
+This input will become : uvicorn engine.main:app --reload --port 8001 I suggest to keep main.py in the carbonette main folder.

          http://127.0.0.1:8001/docs    <------- this is the site’s main page (paste it in the browser tab)